FedeNoce/Mean_Shift_clustering/README.md

 ```
 2. Chose the implementation:  ```MeanShift.cpp``` for sequential, ```MeanShiftOpenMP.cpp``` for parallel with OpenMP, ```2D_Mean_Shift.cu``` for parallel with CUDA.
 3. Choose the Kernel to use: ```Gaussian``` or ```Flat```
-4. Choose the dataset and copy the file path in the implementation
+4. Choose the dataset and copy the file path in the code
-5. Set the parameters with your tests necessities
+5. Set the parameters with your settings
 6. Run the tests
 7. Evaluate the clustering of the tests running ```evaluate_mean_shift.py```
 ## Authors